How Pennsylvania Courts View Medical Marijuana in Custody Cases

 This case eventually reached the Superior Court of Pennsylvania, which dismissed the father’s argument, but not simply because of marijuana use.
 Both parents had had an issue with substance abuse, and the courts could not determine if the father’s use of marijuana was solely for medical purposes.
 The court ultimately felt that it was in the child’s best interest to limit the father’s visitation time.

 According to Pennsylvania Health and Safety Statute § 10231.2103, family law courts cannot use medical marijuana as the sole basis for determining custody or visitation.
 However, when you consider the above case, you see the courts can use it as one of several factors when evaluating what is best for a child.

 These situations are judged on a case-by-case basis, which is why it is important to work with a skilled and experienced attorney.
 At the Law Offices of Sheryl R. Rentz, P.C., our Montgomery County family law attorney has more than 25 years of experience representing clients in a variety of child custody cases.
 She can review your situation to craft a strong argument on your behalf.
-If you need legal assistance requesting visitation or custody, contact our office at toll-free at (866) 290-9292.
+If you need legal assistance requesting visitation or custody, contact our office at at (610) 645-0100.